 The categorization of investments within the hierarchy is based solely upon the objectivity of the inputs used in the measurement of the fair value of the investments and does not reflect the level of risk associated with the investments.
 Investments classified in Level 1 of the fair value hierarchy are valued from predetermined external pricing vendors or primary dealers who obtain quoted prices in active markets.
-These prices represent amounts at which the securities could be sold.
-Investments classified in Level 2 are subject to alternative pricing sources, including a combination of price sources and pricing models.
-Investments classified as Level 3 are valued using best available sources such as property appraisals, discounted cash flow models and public market comparable of similar assets where applicable.
-The following is the fair value hierarchy table (in thousands):

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEARS ENDED JUNE 30, 2022 AND JUNE 30, 2021
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEARS ENDED JUNE 30, 2023 AND JUNE 30, 2022